adaltas/node-nikita/src/index.coffee.md

           todos.changed = false
           todos.throw_if_error = true
           finish = (err, changed) ->
-            arguments[0] ?= null
+            toto = for k in changed then k arguments[0] ?= null
-            arguments[1] = !!arguments[1] unless err
+            arguments[1] = !!changed.some (status) -> status unless err
+            toto = toto[0] unless local_options_array
             arguments.length = 2 if arguments.length is 0
             todos = stack.shift() if todos.length is 0
             todos.throw_if_error = false if err and callback jump_to_error err if err
-            # console.log '???' if changed and not err and not options?.shy
             call_callback callback, arguments if callback
-            # console.log 'changed', changed
+            if Array.isArray options
-            if changed and not err and not options?.shy then todos.changed = true return run()
+            then for opts, i in options then status = true if toto[i] and not err and not opts.shy else status = true if toto and not err and not options.shy todos.changed = status if status
-          # console.log options.source if options.source
+            return run()
+          options = options[0] unless local_options_array
-          wrap obj, [options, finish], (options, callback) ->
+          wrap obj, [options, finish], (options, callback) -> todos.options = options
-            # console.log 'wrap pass'
-            fn.call obj, options, callback
+            fn.call obj, options, (err, status, args...) ->
+              # status = if options.shy then false else status
+              callback err, status, args...
         catch err
           todos = stack.shift()
           jump_to_error err